dhis2/academy-web-app-dev-2021/projects/project1/README.md

 # Project 1: Build a modern DHIS2 app

 Project 1 is _not_ a mandatory project assignment for students who want to receive a certification.
 Feedback will still be provided by the core team and facilitators.

 This project will focus on what you've learned during Workshop 1 and you'll take that knowledge to build a DHIS2 application from scratch. 🎊

 ## Description

 In this project you are going to be building a simple DHIS2 application.
 You will initialize your app with the DHIS2 Application Platform and use the `@dhis2/ui` components following the DHIS2 design system.

+You will also have the chance to apply what your learned about the DHIS2 Application Runtime (by defining queries and retrieving data using the DHIS2 API). **Optional:** You may use data mutations as well to send data to a DHIS2 instance.

 You are free to choose the purpose of your application in this project.
 We only require that the requirements below be followed.